 We bought a jet for the Honorable Elijah Muhammad.
 Yes, you did.
-I don’t say I did. [unintelligible 01:41:28] almost nothing, but you bought a jet for the Honorable Elijah Muhammad.
+I don’t say I did.
+My little part was almost nothing, but you bought a jet for the Honorable Elijah Muhammad.
 You bought a commercial plane for the Honorable Elijah Muhammad.
 You bought thousands of acres of farmland and good farmland because you believed in the dream or in the hope-- I won’t say a dream.
 Honorable Elijah Muhammad was no dream, and the hope of Honorable Elijah Muhammad.
 You believed this, so you were able to know that.
 And I think it’s because we were able to do that, I don’t see it as a complete fiasco.
 No, that wasn’t a complete failure.
 No. Because that was done, we do have hope.
 We do have something real to stand on.

 Saying, "Look, if we were able to get that much material acquisition, thousands of acres of good farmland, a dairy operation, trucks to pack big semis to bring watermelons and things to the city.
 If we were able to do that and follow a leader that was only three years in elementary school from Sandersville, Georgia, at a time when a high school in Sandersville, Georgia, didn’t rate with a grade school in New York City.

-If we can follow a man that believes in his great imagination and create this whole vision and believe that we are going to have what [unintelligible 01:43:03] had, after Muhammad [unintelligible 01:43:04], planes and roadways made by us, and farmland producing our needs, and stores selling these goods, to flying our community with [unintelligible 01:43:11] .
-If we had enough faith in him and that whole Temple of Islam [unintelligible 01:43:03].
+If we can follow a man and believe in his great imagination and create this whole vision and believe that we are going to have what center page had of the Muhammad Speaks, planes and roadways made by us, and farmland producing our needs, and stores selling these goods, to flying our community with this .
+If we had enough faith in him and that whole Temple of Islam,lost Found Nation of Islam.

 To do that big thing, what can we do now that our rational minds can be comparable?
 Our rational minds could even become weak with questions or trying to understand what was happening.
 But now, we’re in the true rational faith.
-It’s now the real Islam, and our rational minds are free and we’re at a time when we don’t have to fear that this country is going to shoot us down, pick us off like little ducklings or something in a gallery because we are trying to do something different or new.
+It’s now the real Islam, and our rational minds are free and we’re at a time when we don’t have to fear that this country is going to shoot us down, pick us off like little ducks or something in a gallery because we are trying to do something different or new.
 We don’t have to have that fear anymore.
-Some of you may think that but I know we know.
+Some of you may think that but I know we don't.

 You don’t see anybody bothering this meeting.
-If a security man [unintelligible 01:44:08] from the government [unintelligible 01:43:44] or the CIA, or the FBI, if he’s out there, he’s jumping in his soul.
-He’s pissed, [unintelligible 01:44:01].
+If a security man is out there from the government, the ploice dept., or the CIA, or the FBI, if he’s out there, he’s jumping in his soul.
+He’s orderly, .
 We’re at a great time and we have achieved a great thing.
 We are really fortunate, fortunate, most fortunate.
 I believe we’re the most fortunate African-Americans to ever live on this planet earth.
 I will go further than that.
 I believe we’re the most fortunate Blacks, we are the most fortunate Africans to ever be on this earth.
 Even more fortunate than those who were running Timbuktu and Mali and all that.
 Much more fortunate than they were.